mtarikucar/Social_Network/README.md

 # todo:

+- search to what does it to react.strict mode
+- message box design overhaul
+- infinite scroll
 - svg setup (in barItem componenet contain it but it's not complate correctly)
 - routing
 - add redux slices
-- navbar component
-- post component
 - profile page
+- community
-- profile
+- 404 notfound page
--
+- message